daniel3735928559/guppy/doc/api.md

   * `done_callback`: A function to be called when Ctrl-Enter is pressed in the instance.

-  * `debug`: A boolean saying whether guppy should log debug data to the console.
-Defaults to `false`.
+  * `debug`: Specifies what debug messages you want logged.
+Can be any of `Guppy.logging.NONE`, `Guppy.logging.ERROR`, `Guppy.logging.WARN`, `Guppy.logging.INFO`, `Guppy.logging.DEBUG`.
+    A later value implies all earlier values.
+Defaults to `Guppy.logging.NONE`.

+  * `blank_caret`: A LaTeX string that specifies what the caret should look like when in a blank spot.
+If left unspecified, defaults to the normal vertical bar caret.

+  * `empty_content`: A LaTeX string that will be displayed when the editor is both inactive and blank.
+Defaults to `\color{red}{[?]}`.

   This function should be called for each div that you want to turn into a Guppy instance.